 3. Why do Anglican clergy dress differently during different seasons and events?

 Not all Anglican clergy dress alike.
 Anglican clergy have dressed differently at different times in history and in different places.
 Evangelical Anglican clergy, particularly in the British Isles, often dress just like the laity.
 Many clergy in America dress either like pre-reformation clergy…thereby stressing the traditional lineage of the Church; or they wear the clothing worn after the Reformation of the 16th Century…thereby stressing the reformed character of the Anglican Church; or they dress in the commonly worn white alb with stole that has become popular in many denominations today.
-At our 9:00 service, clergy and acolytes wear the alb, but at the 11:00 service, we do not.

 4. Why do Anglicans stand, sit and kneel during worship?